College Placement Tests

 - AP scores.
 Students who earn AP Exam scores of 3 or above are generally considered to be qualified to receive college credit and/or placement into advanced courses due to the fact that their AP Exam scores are equivalent to a college course score of “middle C “ or above.
 Submit your official College Board score reports to the Admissions Office.
 Learn more by visiting the PLA equivalency guide.

 - Accuplacer Elementary Algebra.
-If you score 72 or above on the Accuplacer Elementary Algebra section, you will not need to take the Accuplacer Arthimetic test.
+If you score 72 or above on the Accuplacer Elementary Algebra section, you will not need to take the Accuplacer Arithmetic test.